sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 ![Neutron DVR Scenario - Network Traffic Flow - North/South with Fixed IP Address](../common/images/networkguide-neutron-dvr-flowns1.png "Neutron DVR Scenario - Network Traffic Flow - North/South with Fixed IP Address")

+### Case 2: North-south for instances with a floating IP address

 For instances with a floating IP address using tenant networks on distributed routers, the compute node containing the instance routes *north-south* network traffic between tenant and external networks.